Do you want to compare SurveyMonkey vs Alchemer (formerly known as SurveyGizmo) vs WPForms?

 - Custom variables

 Again, all of these settings will appeal to market researchers who need to avoid bias on behalf of their clients.
 For many businesses, the sheer number of choices might be more of a hindrance than a help.

 When it comes to design, SurveyMonkey has a basic theme selector.
 The free version lets you pick from a small list of presets.
 You can’t tweak these presets or add a logo to any survey unless you upgrade.

-In this preset list, only one or 2 of the free templates had good contrast.
+In this preset list, only 1 or 2 of the free templates had good contrast.
 The others had dark backgrounds or background images that made the text difficult to read.

 Finally, SurveyMonkey also lets you buy respondents for your surveys.
 This service is upsold heavily, but most businesses will never need it.
 It would help if this option could be hidden so that other features were able to fill the screen space.

 SurveyGizmo rebranded as Alchemer in September 2020.
 It says that it wanted to lose its “fun and whimsical” name.
 The new branding is more formal than the old SurveyGizmo branding.

 That said, you’ll still see the SurveyGizmo name on some help pages, and in various places in the survey builder.

 We trialed the Full Access plan, which is the most pricey.
 Some of the question types are basic survey questions you’ll see in most tools, like checkboxes and star ratings.